sam-shridhar1950f/cs3110-proj-ml/INSTALL.md

 ## Playing the Terminal Game
 To play the terminal-based game included in our project:
-1. Navigate to the `/bin` directory:
+1. Navigate to the `bin` directory:
    ```
-   cd /bin
+   cd bin
    ```
 2. Run the game executable:
    ```